Urgent Help

 If you are in a crisis situation, are concerned about feelings or thoughts of suicide, or need to speak with someone urgently, we urge you to contact the following organisations for immediate assistance:

-Mental health issues, low mood, anxiety and stress:
+Mental health issues, low mood, anxiety or stress

 +

-• Headspace (1800 650 890) provides free support and psychologist sessions for people under 25, with expertise in helping people with low mood, anxiety, as well as alcohol issues.
-Call them to arrange an appointment or try their online chat option.
+• Headspace (1800 650 890): free support and psychologist sessions for people aged under 25, with expertise in helping people with low mood, anxiety, as well as alcohol issues.
+They also have an online chat option.

-• Mindspot provide free online treatment for people experiencing mood or anxiety issues
+• Mindspot (1800 614 434): free psychological services via telephone and online to adults experiencing mood or anxiety issues.

-• 13YARN (13 92 76) provides free and confidential crisis support to Aboriginal and Torres Strait Islander peoples.
+• 13YARN (13 92 76): free and confidential crisis support to Aboriginal and Torres Strait Islander peoples.

-• Mental Health Access Line: provides free mental health telephone access across all states in Australia:
+• Mental Health Access Line: free mental health telephone access across all states in Australia

 If you're feeling suicidal and want some non-urgent tips on how to stay safe: